Have your kids been building snowmen this winter?

 - Create a miniature snowman kit (LOVE this!) (by Craftknowitall on Instructables)

-- Try colored ice decorations and hands (in The Artful Winter eBook; or click here if you want the (free printable) PDF for this page)
+- Try colored ice decorations and hands (Click here if you want the (free printable) PDF for this page)

 - Decorate a snowman with birdseed, suet balls, and corncobs as a creative way to feed the birds (on Doctors Foster and Smith)